SAP-samples/teched2023-AD266/exercises/ex3/README.md

 With these changes in place we can now run the application and test the endpoint.

-- [ ] Run the application with `mvn spring-boot:run` or from within your IDE.
+- [ ] 🔨Run the application with `mvn spring-boot:run` or from within your IDE.
-- [ ] Test the endpoint `http://localhost:8080/rest/v1/getTechEdEvent` in your browser or via `curl` from your terminal.
+- [ ] 🔨Test the endpoint `http://localhost:8080/rest/v1/getTechEdEvent` in your browser or via `curl` from your terminal.
-  - [ ] Compare that it returns the same result as provided by the remote service at `https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/events/1`.
+  - [ ] 🔨Compare that it returns the same result as provided by the remote service at `https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/events/1`.

 > **Tip:** Inspect the application logs to see more details on what is happening under the hood while loading the destination and calling the registration service.